InvadingOctopus/octopuskit/README.md

 4. [Getting Started](#getting-started)
 5. [Etcetera](#etcetera)

-> OctopusKit is a constant **work in progress** and my first ever open-source project.
-I'm still learning as I go, so it may change rapidly without maintaining backwards compatibility or updating the documentation.
+> OctopusKit is a constant **work in progress** and I'm still learning as I go, so it may change rapidly without maintaining backwards compatibility or updating the documentation.

-> This project is a result of trying to make my own games as a hobby.
-I fell in love with Swift but couldn't find any engines that supported it or had the kind of architecture that I wanted to work with, so I started making my own.
+> This project is a result of trying to make games in pure Swift.
+I fell in love with the language but couldn't find any engines that supported it or had the kind of architecture that I wanted to work with, so I started making my own.

-> Any advice on how to improve the API, coding style, git workflow, or open-source best-practices, would be appreciated! *– ShinryakuTako*
+> Any advice on how to improve the API or code style etc. would be appreciated! *– ShinryakuTako*

 ## Examples